 If you’ve always been anxious or struggled to fall asleep, you may have developed a pattern of poor or interrupted sleep.
 This makes your body most susceptible to stress and insomnia.

 Research also shows that sleep disorders occur in almost all psychiatric and anxiety disorders.
 Some of these include:

 While experiencing anxiety is a normal occurrence, it becomes a concern when it interferes with your ability to sleep.
 Anxiety at bedtime may be the result of an anxiety disorder or just from overall unrest.
 What we know so far is that sleeping problems can lead to anxiety, and anxiety can create more sleeping problems, creating a vicious loop.

 If anxiety is affecting your sleep, it’s possible that lifestyle changes and better sleep hygiene can help.
 If you are unable to overcome anxiety with these adjustments, it’s best to speak to a health professional.
-No matter the method, it’s important to alleviate the anxiety and get the sleep that you deserve.
+No matter the method, it’s important to alleviate the anxiety to get the sleep you deserve.